 Q: I heard there was going to be a banked track this year?

-A: We have not secured a banked track yet, but its always a possibility.
+A: We don’t have space for a banked track yet, but it’s always a possibility.
 Never say never!

 Q: What’s the dress code for the Black n Blue Ball?

 A: Black and/or blue WHATEVER.
 No jeans or street clothes!
 But please do wear clothing of SOME kind.
-This event is open to the black-or-blue-clad over-21-ID-carrying public.
-And if you can’t wear it in a pool, you might want to reconsider.
-Then again, what use are sequins that can’t go in a pool?
+This event is open to black-or-blue-c

 Q: Where does a vegan eat in Las Vegas?